Buffett upbeat on U.S. and Berkshire, buys back stock even as pandemic hits results

-(Reuters) - Not even the coronavirus pandemic could dampen Warren Buffett’s enthusiasm for the future of America and his company Berkshire Hathaway Inc.
+(Reuters) - Warren Buffett’s enthusiasm for the future of America and his company Berkshire Hathaway Inc has not been dimmed by the coronavirus pandemic.

-Buffett used his annual letter to investors to assure he and his successors would be careful stewards of their money, where “the passage of time, an inner calm, ample diversification and a minimization of transactions and fees” would serve them well.
+Buffett used his annual letter to investors to assure he and his successors would be careful stewards of their money at Berkshire, where “the passage of time” and “an inner calm” would help serve them well.

 The letter breaks an uncharacteristic silence for the 90-year-old Buffett, who has been almost completely invisible to the public since Berkshire’s annual meeting last May.

-“He’s a deep believer in his company and the country,” said Tom Russo, a partner at Gardner, Russo & Gardner in Lancaster, Pennsylvania and longtime Berkshire investor.
+But while touching on familiar themes, including Wall Street bankers’ avarice for dealmaking fees that benefit them more than companies they represent, Buffett did not dwell on the pandemic, a prime factor behind Berkshire’s job losses.

-But Buffett’s letter also did not specifically mention the coronavirus pandemic, a prime factor behind last year’s loss of more than 31,000 jobs in Berkshire’s workforce, or the recent social upheaval and divisive politics that some companies now address more directly.
+He also did not address recent social upheavals or the divisive political environment that some companies now address more directly.

 “The letter highlighted the innovation and values that have become the backbone of America, and that’s perfectly acceptable,” said Cathy Seifert, an analyst at CFRA Research with a “hold” rating on Berkshire.